thundergolfer/example-bazel-monorepo/README.md

 ##### Dependency Management

-> ⚠️ **Note:** [`rules_python`](https://github.com/bazelbuild/rules_python) is currently designated as "ALPHA" software.
-The UX of managing third-party dependencies is pretty bad.
-> For managing third-party dependencies this project uses https://github.com/dillon-giacoppo/rules_python_external, which I'd recommend you try.

 In order to add new third-party packages for Python, add them to [`tools/dependencies/python_requirements.txt`](/tools/dependencies/python_requirements.txt).

 ##### Gradual Type-Checking (MyPy)